 Snippets From The Snyder’s

-Nathan, Kelsey, Judah, Hadassah, Jane, and David
+Nathan, Kelsey, Judah, Hadassah, Jane, David, and Baby

 We Praise God For: